Salida, California

 Night aerial looking north along California State Route 99.
-From bottom right, cities along the highway are Modesto, Salida, Ripon, Manteca, Stockton, Lodi, Sacramento.
+From bottom right, cities along the highway are Modesto, Salida, Ripon, Manteca, Stockton, Lodi, and Sacramento.

-Salida (Spanish for "Exit") is a census-designated place (CDP) in Stanislaus County, California, in the United States.
+Salida (Spanish for "exit") is a census-designated place (CDP) in Stanislaus County, California, in the United States.
 As of the 2020 census, the CDP population was 13,886.
-It is part of the Modesto Metropolitan Statistical Area.
+It is part of the Modesto metropolitan area.
 Cultivation of almonds has historically been a significant activity in the vicinity, including a major Blue Diamond processing facility nearby.
 The plant is involved exclusively in processing whole brown almond kernels with a "dry" process involving no water, heat or chemicals.
 Salida is within the East Stanislaus Resource Conservation District which comprises 984 sqmi of land area and attends to a variety of environmental conservation and best management agricultural practices.

 Etymology

-Salida was given the Spanish name for “departure” by the Southern Pacific Railroad in 1870.
+Salida was given the Spanish name for "departure" by the Southern Pacific Railroad in 1870.

 History

 In 1870, the Central Pacific Railroad extended its track construction to Stanislaus County's northern exit.
 There they established a railroad station with the Spanish name of salida, which in English means exit.
 This name favorably matched with modesto because both towns have Spanish meanings.
 They also laid the town out in the shape of a triangle.
 In 2012 and 2013, initial attempts to annex Salida to Modesto were studied, but were met with protests from local residents.